 Approximately 15,000 years ago, Lake Bonneville eroded a channel at Red Rock Pass.
 The erosion cut quickly through about 365 ft.
 (110 m) of weakly cemented materials and caused catastrophic flooding of the Snake River Plain (Currey, 1980, p.
 74).
 A new threshold elevation of approximately 4815 ft.
 (1470 m) was established.
-The shore features associated with this threshold have been named the Provo shore line for distinctive features in Utah County.
+The shore features associated with this threshold have been named the Provo shore line.
 This shore line apparently was occupied from about 15,000 to 14,000 years ago (Currey and Oviatt, 1985, p.
 19).

 The climate of the basin controlled the lake levels after the Provo shore lines were formed.
-After 14,000 years ago, evaporation exceeded inflow and the lake dropped to an elevation below the floor of Utah Valley.
-Utah lake is the remnant of Lake Bonneville in Utah County.
+After 14,000 years ago, evaporation exceeded inflow and the lake dropped about 510 ft.
+(155 m) to the Gilbert shore line.
+This shore line was probably occupied between 11,000 and 10,000 years ago (Currey and Oviatt, 1985).
+Because of its assigned age, the Gilbert shore line is considered to represent the Pleistocene/Holocene time boundary in the basin.